5G forecast to dominate mobile connections by 2027

 “At the end of 2021, it is estimated that 5G networks will cover more than two billion people,” the report said.

 5G has followed a similar pattern.
-In 2016, Ericsson forecast 150 million 5G connection by 2021, when in fact there are 660 million now.
+In 2016, Ericsson forecast 150 million 5G mobile connections by 2021, when in fact there are 660 million now.

 Ericsson now estimates that in 2027, there will be 8.9 billion mobile connections of all types.
 5G will dominate by then, and 4G will decline alongside 2G and 3G which will be plateauing.